datacarpentry/semester-biology/assignments/r-fundamentals-2.md

 element: assignment
 title: Programming Fundamentals 2
 language: R
-exercises: ['Use and Modify with Apply', 'Crown Volume Calculation', 'Basic Vector', 'Basic Index', 'DNA or RNA Iteration', 'stringr', 'Multiple Files']
+exercises: ['Use and Modify with Apply', 'Crown Volume Calculation', 'Use and Modify with Loops', 'Multiple Files', 'DNA or RNA Iteration', 'Climate Space Iteration']
-points: [5, 15, 5, 5, 15, 20, 20]
+points: [15, 15, 15, 20, 15, 20]
 ---

 #### Learning Objectives